amartinarias/amartinarias/README.md

-### Hi there, my name is Alice and I transitioned into Tech in October 2021! 👋
+### Hi there, my name is Alice and I'm a Software Developer! 👋

 <br>